-“Since we control the email client, we can measure when emails are truly opened,” said Marcel Becker, director of product management at Verizon Media.
+“Since we control the email client, we can measure when emails are truly opened,” said Marcel Becker, director of product management at Yahoo.
 “When we look at that data, we see the open rate numbers on our side not matching the numbers typically reported by open tracking pixels.”

 Additional reasons open rates could get wonky include images being enabled by default for various mail clients, mailbox providers caching images, and serving them via their own proxy servers, mail apps prefetching content to speed up rendering, anti-spam solutions crawling links and previewing URLs that trigger the pixel, and so on.
 With so many variables at play, it’s difficult to make a compelling case for structuring your email optimization decisions around open rates, rather than other more clear signals, like clicks and (of course) conversions.

 To be clear, this doesn’t mean all pixel-generated activity is inaccurate.
 It simply means marketers should be looking at the full picture of data they have at their disposal, such as trends in open rates.

 Also, marketers really should be paying the most attention to activity truly signifying interest in your emails.

 These are concrete indicators of engagement speaking to the success of your email campaign.

 Much like any marketer’s “stack,” a comprehensive approach doesn’t rely on one source.
 Treat your email analytics as the same.
 Open rates can be one crayon in your box, but it shouldn’t be the only thing coloring your picture.